mb0/xelf-go/doc/field_refs.md

 `<func@atoi str int>`.
 Reference resolution specializes the type, sets a type id and normalizes the reference.
 The reference must always resolve to a assignable super-type.

 Work on a [Module System](./modules.md) introduced a clean concept for qualified names.
+It provides aliases, but handles them by updating named types at every file boundary.

 Type ref lookup api was changed to allow references to the whole environment.
 The resolved type names are determined by the lookup function.
 Overall this adds lots of power and flexibility.